alm6k/interview/README.md

 * Write tests using [Jasmine](http://pivotal.github.io/jasmine/)
     * The test file is at: [test file](static/ambition/js/test/CompetitorGrid.js)
     * Do not do any asynchronous testing
-* Make sure your code passes the Jasmine and linting tests by running the test command.
+* Make sure your code passes the test suite and linting by running the 'npm test' command.
-* Code coverage reporting is there for reference.
-Do not assume 100% is required or desirable.